 Current and Upcoming Courses

-History Department graduate course descriptions for Spring 2013 are available for downloading here, as a Word document, or you may pick up a hard copy from the History Department office in 145 Social Sciences.
+History Department graduate course descriptions for FAll 2013 are available for downloading here, as a Word document, or you may pick up a hard copy from the History Department office in 145 Social Sciences.
 These descriptions are more current and specific than what is printed in the University at Albany’s Graduate Bulletin.
 M.A. students concentrating in History and Media are encouraged to explore the History Department’s offerings in Public History as well as graduate courses offered by the Department of Information Studies.